 Stephen pulled double-duty at this month's Black Cat Cafe, playing a set for soundcheck as well as his regular set.
 He pulled from three albums: "Used To You" and "West Of Cassiopeia", both from 2002's Day One, showed up, as did "Hit The Road" from Looking For Light (as well as that album's rarely-heard title track), and Walking Through Fire was represented by "Airspeed" and "Sugarland".

-is still in the tracking stage, with an interesting twist - a couple of
+still in the tracking stage, with an interesting twist - a

-songs are being recorded completely music-first, with lyrics to be
+couple of songs are being recorded completely music-first, with

 NEWS DATE 05/9/15: Instant Ramones

-the delight of the crowd.
-Then he toned it down a bit with his own
+Bop" to the delight of the crowd.
+Then he toned it down a bit

 NEWS DATE 04/28/15: Fits, Starts, Distractions